 Most dogs hate baths.
-Well, not this one, but most dogs are less than fond of the suds and smells of bath time.
+Most dogs are less than fond of the suds and smells of bath time.
 If you've ever struggled with your doggie in the tub, here are five tips to help you make the whole process easier on you and your pet:

 1. Talk to your vet.
 It may seem silly to ask your veterinarian about bathing your dog, but some breeds actually require more bathing than others.
 Also, your vet can determine if your pet has any specific skin issues that may necessitate a certain type of dog shampoo.